LostInTransmission/Timofejs.O.Thesis/README.md

 IPE (In-Process Estimator): Scripts for real-time operation.
 Includes the PID controller logic to adjust the deposition speed on the fly based on scanning data.

 PPE (Post-Process Estimator): Scripts for offline analysis.
 Includes a graphical user interface (GUI), tools for visualizing 3D layer profiles, applying filters (DBSCAN, SOR, Median), and calculating quality metrics.

+Additionaly, the .zip file contains full data cloud of points gained from the experimental print, described in the thesis document.